water polo regulations

 - The Water-polo competition will be conducted according to the rules of the International Swimming Federation (F.I.N.A.).

-- Participation in the competitions is open to any athlete who is in possession of a Participant Card, issued by the Organizing Committee of the 20th Maccabiah and registered the Water-Polo competitions.
+- Participation in the competitions is open to any athlete who is in possession of a Participant Card, issued by the Organizing Committee of the 20th Maccabiah, and is registered for the Water-Polo competitions.

 - Each country may enter one team for the Water-polo Open competitions male and female and one team for junior's boys and girls (1999-2002).